Lemoncode/webpack-by-sample/version 4/00 intro/01 boilerplate/README.md

 module.exports = {
 -  entry: ['./students.js'],
 +  entry: [
 +   '@babel/polyfill',
 +   './students.js'
 + ],
 ```

-> If you do it in your main file you will get benefit of babelorc _"useBuiltIns": "entry"_ (just import the minimum and
-ignore deprecated browsers like IE10)
+> If you do it in your main file you will get benefit of babelrc _"useBuiltIns": "entry"_ (just import the minimum and ignore deprecated browsers like IE10)

 > Another optimization use _usage_ just only imports what you are really using (https://babeljs.io/docs/en/babel-preset-env#usebuiltins).